tcox8/OSD-Reporting/README.md

 # Requirements
 Powershell 3.0<br/>
 IIS setup with the files from the "IIS" folder<br/>
+Configuration Manager console installed<br/>

 # Things to Edit to Make This Work For You
-template.html file - edit columns for your task sequence steps <br/>
-Varibales - edit $Query to include your advertisement ID(s) for your task sequence, <br/>
+Varibales - edit $TSAdvertisementID to match your advertisement ID(s) for your task sequence, <br/>
             edit $SQLServer to your SQL server, <br/>
             edit $Database to your database, <br/>
-            edit variables in foreach loop to mimic the columns in template.html file, <br/>
-            edit $table to have same columns, <br/>
-            edit $template to point to the appropriate IIS location
+            edit $IISPath to point to the appropriate IIS location